Solar Ebike Systems

 Securing all of this hardware to your vehicle is now your fun problem to solve!
 Solar panels are large and awkward, and require the construction of a rigid support structure that doesn't interfere with your handling of your bike.
 Most people use 1 or more of the approaches below:

-Our analysis of solar bikes on the Suntrip race showed that on average people were getting about 4 watt-hours of energy per nominal panel watt.
+Our analysis of solar bikes on the Suntrip race showed that on average people were getting just under 4 watt-hours of energy per nominal panel watt.
 That's averaging out the cloudy days, sunny days, days riding through forests and cities full of shadows and days riding through open plains.

 This is a great metric for getting a ballpark idea of how much extra charge a given solar panel would bring in.
 Expect a single 100 watt solar panel to average about 400 watt-hours each day, or enough to get a typical 500 watt-hour ebike battery to 80% charged.
 Any individual day could vary from this by quite a margin, up to 7-8 wh/watt on perfectly sunny day, and as little as 1 wh/watt if it's thick dark clouds overhead.

 From there you can extrapolate how far it will take you in kilometers or miles based on your wh/km usage metric.
-The table below shows some examples.
+The table below shows some examples of expected range from an average day of solar.
+6 wh/km would be someone who uses their ebike motor sparingly, 10 wh/km is typical for using assist all the time but at modest speeds, while 15 wh/km is typical if you are carrying heavy loads and riding fast.

 Is this really worth it versus just buying an extra battery?

 This is an excellent question and we used to routinely challenge people building solar bikes to ask if the cost, weight, and complexity of a solar system really outweighed the cost and weight of more lithium battery.
 This metric used to favor adding more batteries.
 If you had the ability to charge up from the grid each night then you were better off buying additional lithium batteries than buying solar gear.
-It was only when grid charging was not an option that solar had merit.
+Only when grid charging was not an option did solar start having merit.

 However, as with so much in renewable energy land the tides have turned.
-For instance, a 170 watt sunpower solar panel is $300, and $75 for the MPPT charge controller, and combined weight 3.5kg.
-In sunny summer weather, this will reliably produce about 900-1000 Wh of energy.
-By contrast, a 900-1000 watt-hour lithium battery costs about $700, and weighs nearly 6kg.
+For instance, a 170 watt sunpower solar panel is $300, the MPPT charge controller is $75, and their combined weight is 3.5kg.
+In sunny summer weather, this will reliably produce about 900-1000 Wh of energy per day.
+By contrast, a 900-1000 watt-hour lithium battery costs about $700, and weighs closer to 6kg.

 You will never recover your electrical savings, that's not part of the "is it worth it" equation.
 Electricity from the grid is dirt dirt cheap, so much so that it doesn't even factor in any lifecycle ownership cost analysis of an ebike.
 Nobody is saying you should build a solar ebike to save money on your electrical bill.
 But even for home charging a solar setup can be a very practical way to charge your ebike battery if you don't have grid power near your bike shed.